elis-wind/PhD/readme.md

 2. data set of doublets

-## Dependency parsing
+3. lists of nouns modified by each adjective

-1. lists of nouns modified by each adjective
+4. years when each adjective was attested